techstreams/TSContactForm/CONTRIBUTING.md

     npm install

-To build, run the following command in the project's root directory:
+Run the following command in the project's root directory:

     gulp